 When a child is at least 6 months to 1 year old (26), try testing just a little pinch or two of cinnamon in their food.
 If you notice any of the signs of allergy, wait until they’re older to try cinnamon.
 If they seem fine, it’s probably okay for them to have up to half a teaspoon a day.

 For extra caution, ask your pediatrician when might be a good time to introduce cinnamon to your child, and start with small amounts.
 But they’ll probably just tell you what I did.

 Cinnamon Tea Benefits & Recipes

 There are so many different ways to enjoy this powerful spice.
 You can enjoy cinnamon sprinkled on your coffee, fruit, salads, even veggies, and meat!

-One of the best methods for getting the maximum benefits of cinnamon is in a delicious tea.
-Tea makes it easy for your digestive system to absorb all the nutrients and healthy compounds in cinnamon.
+One of the benefits of cinnamon tea is that it makes it easy for your digestive system to absorb all the nutrients and healthy compounds from cinnamon.
 This means you’ll start seeing the benefits sooner!